bitrix24/b24restdocs/api-reference/crm/auxiliary/enum/crm-enum-owner-type.md

-# Get Enumeration Elements "Owner Type" crm.enum.ownertype
+# Get Enumeration Items "Owner Type" crm.enum.ownertype

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}
+{% note alert "TO-DO _not deployed to prod_" %}

-- missing response in case of error
+- no response in case of error
-- missing response in case of success
+- no response in case of success
 - no examples in other languages

 {% endnote %}